aowen87/VisIt-Sphinx-Python-Manual/quickrecipes.rst

 using a specific image resolution, the best way is to use the *-geometry* command line argument with VisIt’s Command Line Interface and tell VisIt to use screen capture.
-If you instead require your script to be capable of saving everal different image sizes then you can turn off screen capture and set the image resolution in the SaveWindowAttributes object.
+If you instead require your script to be capable of saving several different image sizes then you can turn off screen capture and set the image resolution in the SaveWindowAttributes object.